denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ## Protein Structure Modelling

-Note:All code in this section should be ran ran from the command line on your local machine.
+Note:All code in this section should be ran from the command line on your local machine.
 It is also important to note that alphafold collab has a limit to how much modelling you can do within a given time frame, so you may need multiple google accounts or a colleagues machine to complete modelling for all the domains and proteins in this step.

 We now want to visualise the three dimensional structure of our proteins.
 We will use protein visualisation tools and the files we are using are in the PDB format.
 PDB files contain information about the atoms in a protein and their coordinates.
 You can read more about this file type on the [rcsb website](https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/introduction#:~:text=A%20typical%20PDB%20formatted%20file,the%20atoms%20and%20their%20coordinates.)